 Based at our Loganholme centre at Cairns St, this program will enhance IT skills, literacy and numeracy skills through game design, power points, photography, video making and producing original music.
+The creative members of this program are responsible for our quarterly newsletter.

 Members work at a range of activities, like restoration of furniture which we then donate to local nursing homes to encourage the understanding of giving back to the community and supporting the older generations.
 This program teaches work health & safety and includes using power and hand tools.